Skip to Content

 Natalia Solera, Reporter

-Natalia Solera is a freshman at Marjory Stoneman Douglas High School.
-She is a first-year reporter.
-She loves listening to music from every genre.
-In her free time, she spends time with her nephew.
+Natalia Solera is a sophomore at Marjory Stoneman Douglas High School.
+She is a second-year reporter.
+She loves listening to music from every genre and enjoys doing sports photography.

 Liliana Griffis